 Futures contracts represent commitments to purchase or sell securities or other commodities at a future date and at a specified price.
 Market risk exists with respect to these instruments.
 Notional or contractual amounts are used to express the volume of these transactions and do not represent the amounts potentially subject to market risk.
 The Company uses futures contracts, including U.S. Treasury notes, Federal Funds, General Collateral futures and Eurodollar contracts primarily as an economic hedge of interest rate risk associated with government trading activities.
-Unrealized gains and losses on futures contracts are recorded on the consolidated statement of financial condition in receivable from brokers, dealers and clearing organizations or payable to brokers, dealers and clearing organizations.
+Unrealized gains and losses on futures contracts are recorded on the consolidated statement of financial condition in payable to brokers, dealers and clearing organizations.
 To-be-announced securities